The Glove Theatre History

 Major Milestones:

-2022: $1.993 Million awarded by New York State Governor Kathy Hochul as part of the City of Gloversville's winning application for the Downtown Revitalization Initiative (DRI)
+2022: Named to receive $1.993 million from New York State as part of the City of Gloversville's winning application for the Downtown Revitalization Initiative (DRI), awarded by Governor Kathy Hochul.

-2023: Additional $2 Million awarded under the State of New York's Restore New York grant program
+2023: Named to receive an additional $2 million under the State of New York's Restore New York grant program.

 2024: